Collecting donations or selling something online can be a hassle when you need several different platforms to get the job done.

 For instance, you can include details about the products that you want to sell, including available quantity, sizes, colors, price, and images.
 The payment settings even allow you to include coupon details, shipping options, and taxes.

-Note: You must enter your company’s email address in the “Additional Gateway Settings” dropdown menu before clicking “Continue” to add a product and modify additional details.
+Note: You must enter your name and your company’s name in the “Additional Gateway Settings” dropdown menu before clicking “Continue” to add a product and modify additional details.

 Online platforms can take the manual work out of your workflow, but it’s exasperating when you need several solutions to create an integrated payment collection experience.